By: LollicupStore Staff

 How to Make Boba

-1. In a 24 qt. stockpot, add 20 qt. of water and bring to a boil over high heat.
-Remember to use a lid to reduce the cooking time
+- In a large saucepot, add 5 qt. of water and bring to a boil over high heat.

-4. When the timer goes off, turn off the heat, place the pot on a cool surface, and let it sit an additional 35 minutes while covered.
+- Then turn off the heat and let it sit for an additional 15 minutes while covered.

-5. Carefully strain and rinse boba in a large colander to remove excess starch before soaking in a sugar mixture.
+- Carefully strain and rinse the boba in a large colander to remove excess starch before soaking in a sugar mixture.

-6. Let it soak for 10 minutes prior to serving.
-Stir cooked boba every hour.
+- Let the boba soak for 10 minutes prior to serving, and stir the cooked boba every hour.

 Did you try the recipe?
 Share your creation with us on Instagram and use #lollicuprecipe !